duzailian/tf-a-tests/docs/getting_started/build.rst

 This repository contains 3 Secure Partitions that exercise the Secure Partition Manager (SPM) in TF-A [#]_.
-Cactus-MM is designed to test the SPM implementation based on the `ARM Management Mode Interface`_ (MM), while Cactus and Ivy can test the SPM implementation based on the SPCI and SPRT draft specifications.
+Cactus-MM is designed to test the SPM implementation based on the `ARM Management Mode Interface`_ (MM), while Cactus and Ivy can test the SPM implementation based on the PSA FF-A v1.0.
+Ivy can test SPRT draft specifications.
 Note that it isn't possible to use both communication mechanisms at once: If Cactus-MM is used Cactus and Ivy can't be used.

 They run in Secure-EL0 and perform the following tasks: